MochaCaffe/rozofs-kubernetes/README.md

 ## Create a volume claim
 The provisioner watches for Persistent Volume Claims that request a new PersistentVolume, and automatically provision a new Rozofs volume to be binded with the claim.
-A Persistent Volume defines parameters for the FlexVolume driver in order to mount a volume into a pod
+A Persistent Volume defines mount parameters for the FlexVolume driver.
+Create a PVC
 ```
 $ kubectl apply -f https://github.com/MochaCaffe/rozofs-provisioner/raw/master/provisioner/claim.yaml
 ```